ChrisDuffley/stationPlaylist/addoninternals.md

 In order to use services offered by Studio, one has to use Studio API, which in turn requires one to keep an eye on window handle to Studio (in Windows API, a window handle (just called handle) is a reference to something, such as a window, a file, connection routines and so on).
 This is important if one wishes to perform Studio commands from other programs (Studio uses messages to communicate with the outside program in question via user32.dll's SendMessage function).

 Starting from add-on 7.0, one of the activities the app module performs at startup (besides announcing the version of Studio you are using) is to look for the handle to Studio's main window until it is found (this is done via a thread which calls user32.dll's FindWindowW (FindWindowA until late 2018 as explained below) function every second), and once found, the app module caches this information for later use.
 A similar check is performed by SPL Controller command, as without this, SPL Controller is useless (as noted earlier).
-Because of the prominence of the Studio API and the window handle, one of the first things I do whenver new versions of Studio is released is to ask for the latest Studio API and modify the app module and/or global plugin accordingly.
+Because of the prominence of the Studio API and the window handle, one of the first things I do whenever new versions of Studio is released is to ask for the latest Studio API and modify the app module and/or global plugin accordingly.

 #### FindWindowA versus FindWindowW